The Importance of Online Reputation

-Consumers take action and obtain product and services on their response to information they are given.
+Consumers take action and obtain products and services on their responses to the information they are given.
 Seeing as your company’s reputation relies on the data offered online, making certain that you simply have a sterling reputation means no negative posts or inaccurate info concerning your company.

 Threats to Your Reputation on the Internet

 Your online reputation involves your company web site, business blog, and your engagement on social media sites.